i05nagai/memorandum/language/english_speaking.md

     * in the vicinity of sth
         * approximately the stated amount
         * the price for a house here is the vicinity of 450,00 dollars
+* account
     * account for
         * Solar cells account for less than 1% of the world's electricity production
+    * on account of
+        * because of
 * Recent technological improvement, however, may boost this figure.
 * believe
     * Do you believe in God?